ZhangLab-DeepNeuroCogLab/CSEGG/INSTALL.md

 # Installation Guide

+To begin the installation, follow the following instructions.

 ## Pre-requisite

 The code has been successfully tested in Ubuntu 20.04 with four GPUs (NVIDIA RTX A5000).
 It requires the following: